mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 families, although this has become less evident in recent years.
 Alder Trimmel is known to have a variety of concubines throughout his lands

-and has fallen out of favour with the more devoted members of House Senar.
+and has fallen out of favor with the more devoted members of House Senar.
 Every member of the Poltar oligarchy have the hand of the flag tattooed onto their collarbones, done as a display of faith with each being live streamed across the planet.
 These are done only when the family